Alexis Tyson using a tape measure to align paintings on a wall. Behind her is a painting already hung.

-My goal is to bring artists of all mediums and backgrounds into the gaze of viewers to share experiences and emotions.
+As a Curator my goal is to bring artist of all mediums and backgrounds into the gaze of viewers to share experiences and emotions.
 Art is the bridge between the self and other, a solitary act of seeing and perceiving met by the deeply intimate experience of creating art from your own thoughts.
 I want the spaces I curate to feel like walks through another's life.

 -Alexis Tyson, Co-Curator Fall 2023